stpope/CSL6/README.md

 # CSL 6.0 README

 This directory contains the source code and documentation for the CREATE Signal Library (CSL, pronounced "sizzle," previously called the CREATE Oscillator or CO).
-CSL is a cross-platform C++ library for digital audio signal synthesis, analysis, spatialization and interactive sound/music application support.
+CSL is a cross-platform C++ library for digital audio signal synthesis, analysis, spatialization and interactive sound/music application development.
 CSL was developed at the Center for Research in Electronic Art Technology (CREATE) and the Graduate Program in Media Arts and Technology (MAT) at the University of California, Santa Barbara (UCSB) starting in the late 1990s.

 This is release 6.0, April, 2020.

 The home page for CSL is http://FASTLabInc.com/CSL.
-See the screen shots and links to screencast demos there.
+See the screen shots, documentation downloads and links to screencast demos there.

-CSL is known to work on Mac OSX, UNIX/Linux, iOS, Android and MS-Windows.
-To get started, build the JUCE demo app (screen shot below) and use the combo boxes at the bottom to select among the tests, whose source code is all in the Src/Tests folder.
+CSL is known to work on Mac OSX, Linux, iOS, Android and MS-Windows.
+To get started with CSL, build the demo app (screen shot below) and use the combo boxes at the bottom-left to select among the tests, whose source code is in the Src/Tests folder.
 For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder;
 likewise, there's a VisualStudio solution in Builds/VisualStudio2019.

 ### Links for the impatient

-Basic CSL overview with code examples: http://www.fastlabinc.com/CSL/CSL_Intro.pdf
+Basic CSL overview paper with code examples: http://www.fastlabinc.com/CSL/CSL_Intro.pdf

-CSL presentation slides for the really impatient: http://www.fastlabinc.com/CSL/CSL_Overview.pdf
+Presentation slides for the really impatient: http://www.fastlabinc.com/CSL/CSL_Overview.pdf

 ## About CSL

-CSL is a C++ class library for sound/music spplications; to use it, you write and compile C++ programs like the ones in the Src/Tests directory.
+CSL is a C++ class library for sound/music applications; to use it, you write and compile C++ programs like the ones in the Src/Tests directory.
 These programs will use the CSL class library, and may read input files or respond to in-coming MIDI or OSC commands.
 CSL apps can run stand-alone as servers, or have interactive GUIs, or be